Reduction systems and degree bounds for integration: Prerequisites and notation

 In fact, steps \ref{step:support} and \ref{step:coeffs} may also be performed in an interleaving manner by iteratively determining parts of $\supp(u)$ and some of the constants involved.
 In the literature and in implementations, there are various heuristics for performing steps \ref{step:special} and \ref{step:support}, see \cite{Norman,Fitch,DavenportParallel3,GeddesStefanus,Bronstein,BoettnerPhD}, for example.
 No general algorithm is known that would be complete for choosing candidates for $v$ or for $s_1,\dots,s_k$ or for $\supp(u)$.
 Under certain conditions on the derivation, however, some results are known for a comprehensive choice of $v$ and $s_1,\dots,s_k$, see \cite{DavenportParallel1,DavenportParallel2,BronsteinParallel}.
 In particular, there is the well-known case of rational function integration corresponding to $(C(t_1),\Der)$ with $\Der{t_1}=1$, where even a comprehensive choice of candidate monomials appearing in $u$ can be given based on $f$.

-We shall focus on the situation after step \ref{step:special}, assuming polynomials $v$ and $s_1,\dots,s_k$ are given and only $u \in C[t_1,\dots,t_n]$ and the constants $\alpha_1,\dots,\alpha_m$, $\beta_1,\dots,\beta_k$ remain to be found in \eqref{eq:ParallelAnsatz}.
+We do not discuss the details of choosing $v$ and $s_1,\dots,s_k$ here.
+Instead, we shall focus on the situation after step \ref{step:special}, assuming polynomials $v$ and $s_1,\dots,s_k$ are given and only $u \in C[t]$ and the constants $\alpha_1,\dots,\alpha_m$, $\beta_1,\dots,\beta_k$ remain to be found in \eqref{eq:ParallelAnsatz}.
 Determining $u$ is challenging because of possible cancellations in the derivative $\Der{u}$ resp.\ $\Der\frac{u}{v}$.
 In practice, usually various heuristic degree bounds have been used to determine a finite ansatz for $u$.
 We mention some of these for comparison, using the notation of \eqref{eq:ParallelAnsatz}.
 If only elementary monomials $t_i$ are considered, the bound

 of partial degrees is a common choice, cf.~\cite{GeddesStefanus,Bronstein}.
 For the general case, the bound

 for the total degree was suggested in \cite{Bronstein}.
 The bound on the total degree of $u$ used by the \textsc{Maple} program \texttt{pmint} \cite{pmint} amounts to